Minimum Description Length Recurrent Neural Networks: Abstract

 \section{Abstract}

 We train neural networks to optimize a Minimum Description Length score, i.e., to balance between the complexity of the network and its accuracy at a task.
-We show that networks trained with this objective function master tasks involving memory challenges such as counting, including cases that go beyond context-free languages.
-These learners master grammars for, e.g., $a^nb^n$, $a^nb^nc^n$, $a^nb^{2n}$, and $a^nb^mc^{n+m}$, and they perform addition.
-They do so with 100\% accuracy, sometimes also with 100\% confidence.
-The networks are also small and their inner workings are transparent.
+We show that networks optimizing this objective function master tasks involving memory challenges and go beyond context-free languages.
+These learners master languages such as $a^nb^n$, $a^nb^nc^n$, $a^nb^{2n}$, $a^nb^mc^{n+m}$, and they perform addition.
+Moreover, they often do so with 100\% accuracy.
+The networks are small, and their inner workings are transparent.
 We thus provide formal proofs that their perfect accuracy holds not only on a given test set, but for any input sequence.
+To our knowledge, no other connectionist model has been shown to capture the underlying grammars for these languages in full generality.

 {\fnsymbol{footnote}}

 {\arabic{footnote}}